chainpoint/chainpoint-cli/README.md

 # Chainpoint CLI Client

-An easy to install, and easy to use, Command Line Interface (CLI) for the Tierion Network and the [Chainpoint](https://chainpoint.org) API.
+An easy to install, and easy to use, Command Line Interface (CLI) for submitting hashes, and managing proofs, on the Tierion Network.

-With this CLI you can submit hashes to a Chainpoint Node, anchoring them to public blockchains, and retrieve a cryptographic proof showing your hash was submitted and anchored.
+With this CLI you can submit hashes to a Tierion Network Node, anchor them to public blockchains, and retrieve a cryptographic proof showing your hash was submitted and anchored.

 This tool also provides a simple local datastore that helps keep track of every hash submitted, every `node_hash_id` returned, and stores and manages proofs locally for easy retrieval, export, and verification.